CraftInsights/TheShoppies/README.md

+Learning Figma in 3 days by doing a Shopify design challenge

 # TheShoppies

 A redesign of the page that was done in Figma called "Shoppies_Redesign.png" can be found in the images folder.